Developmental issues and processes pertaining to middle and later adulthood. Contexts in which adult development and aging occur are emphasized.

 This course has online exams that require a proctor.
 Two proctoring options are available: (1) taking the exam on campus at the University Testing Center (UTC), or (2) using Proctortrack, an online proctoring service, which allows you to take the exam from your home but requires that your computer has a webcam and a microphone.
 For full system specifications, please visit: http://www.proctortrack.com/technical-requirements/.
 The cost for online proctoring through the UTC or Proctortrack is included in the cost of the course.
 However, students are responsible for purchasing any software or hardware that may be needed for exams taken with Proctortrack, including a webcam and microphone.

 This course requires the use of electronic proctoring through ProctorU, please see http://www.online.colostate.edu/current-students/proctoring.dot for detailed instructions.
 For students requiring accommodations, please contact Resources for Disabled Students (RDS); for consideration of exceptions outside the scope of RDS, please contact the University Testing Center.

 This course can be applied towards:

-HDFS 101 (Individual and Family Development) or HDFS 175 (Developmental Psychology Across the Life Span) or PSY 100 (General Psychology) or PSY 260 (Child Psychology).
+HDFS 101 (Individual and Family Development) or PSY 100 (General Psychology); completion of 30 credits.

 All prerequisites must be completed or consent from the instructor given prior to enrollment.